gabriellemia/birmingham-biz/ACCESSIBILITY.md

 ## Feedback

-We welcome your feedback on the accessibility of our project.
-Please let us know if you encounter accessibility barriers:
+We welcome your [feedback](https://soc-hackathon-feedback.netlify.app/) on the accessibility of our project.
+Please let us know if you encounter accessibility barriers.

-- **Email**: CodeyMcCodeFace@email.com